MitchellRhysHall/abs-data/readme.md

-# Disclaimer
-This library has not been endorsed, sponsored, or officially recognized by the Australian Government in any capacity.

 # ABS Data API Rust Client

 This Rust library provides a convenient way to interact with the Australian Bureau of Statistics (ABS) Data API [https://api.gov.au/assets/APIs/abs/DataAPI.openapi.html](https://api.gov.au/assets/APIs/abs/DataAPI.openapi.html).
 Utilizing builder types, this library allows fluent, type-safe requests to the API.

+## Disclaimer

+- **Unofficial:** This library has not been endorsed, sponsored, or officially recognized by the Australian Government in any capacity.
+- **Alpha** This library is currently alpha stage and incomplete.
+Additionally, the API its built on is in beta.

 ## Features